 Did we pass?

 Sometimes to get to the bottoms of things, you have to start from… the bottom.
-When our Director of Sales, Vanessa Lee, told registered dietitian Sarah Greenfield that ongoing bloat stumped her, Sarah proposed a unique solution: stool testing.
+When our Director of Sales, Vanessa Lee, told Sarah Greenfield, RD, that ongoing bloat stumped her, Sarah proposed a unique solution: stool testing.
 Read on to learn more, or watch the video recap above!

 What Is A Stool Test?